 While we're on the subject of pumpkin food, let's talk a little about those pumpkin seeds.
-If you've ever cut into a fresh pumpkin, you'll know that there are just tons of them all stuffed inside each fruit.
+If you've ever cut into a fresh pumpkin, you'll know that there are just tons of them all stuffed inside each vegetable.
 It really is well worth your time to collect them and get them ready for roasting and eating.
 Roasting pumpkin seeds is not difficult, but it's not a quick process.
 It takes does take some time, but why throw away good food?

 Besides, those seeds are jam-packed full of good stuff.
 Just read for yourself: